ganeshrvel/openmtp/README.md

 | Open-source MTP app for macOS | #1           |

 Thank you for using it, reporting issues and testing devices I don't own. 🎉

+The next generation of OpenMTP is in active development and coming soon.
+It's a major upgrade with new features and big improvements to stability and performance.
+Stay tuned, and thanks for all the support!

 ### Features